NovemberW/cubtest/README.md

 After evaluating available open source solutions we found it to be more easy to write a new one that is tailored to our needs.

-Combined with our strict open source (& knowledge) philosophy it was decided to outsource the framework into a separate project and as such make it available for others under GPL v3.
+Combined with our strict open source (& knowledge) philosophy it was decided to outsource the framework into a separate project and as such make it available under GPL v3.

-Cubtest is ment to provide a very simple and usable approach to the problem of testing in c, especially on embedded plattforms such as CubeSats.
+Cubtest is ment to provide a very simple and usable approach to the problem of testing in C, especially on embedded plattforms such as CubeSats.

 Q: Sure, but what can it do ?

-It can:
+A: It can:

 - Provide a wide variaty of assert Funktions
 - Provide basic scheme for reports of testruns